 Nijmegen is sometimes called 'the most northern city of the south', because of its Burgundian lifestyle.
 The presence of some 15,000 students gives the city a youthful and lively character.

 Nijmegen, the oldest city in the Netherlands, has always been internationally oriented, in fact since the Romans founded the city.
-Germany is only a few kilometres away, the university attracts many international students and thousands of expats work for international companies here.
-Tourists from countries in Europe and beyond visit the city, especially during the International Four Days Marches in July when over a million people come to take part in the marches or spend a week partying at the Four Days Marches Festival.
-And the special exhibitions at the Valkhof Museum also attract international culture lovers.
+The university attracts many international students and thousands of expats work for international companies here.
+Many tourists visit the city, especially during the International Four Days Marches in July.
+Over a million people come to take part in the marches or spend a week partying at the Four Days Marches Festival.
+The special exhibitions at the Valkhof Museum also attracts international visitors.

-Housing in Nijmegen offers something for every situation and taste.
-The architecture in the city centre is a mix of old and modern following the bombing of the heart of Nijmegen in the Second World War and subsequent reconstruction.
-Just outside the centre, there are many neighbourhoods with popular lofts and houses built before the Second World War, like around 1900 and in the 1930s.
-Green and spacious suburbs are located on the borders of the city and to the north a completely new part of the city has risen in recent years, designed for modern and comfort living.
+The architecture in the city centre is a mix of old and modern.
+Just outside the centre, there are neighbourhoods with popular lofts and houses built around 1900 and in the 1930s.
+Green and spacious suburbs are located on the borders of the city and to the north a completely new part of the city has risen in recent years.
 Many villages surround the city in a rural setting.